king-mork/Sine-Wave-Notebook/README.md

-# Sine-Wave-Assignment
+# Sine-Wave-Notebook
-Assignment Submission for UVic CSC 475 w/ Jordie Shier
+A submission for UVic Music Information Retrieval Course w/ Jordie Shier

 Proof that I have in fact coded in Python!